 Making the Change

 After you’ve completed your training and developed your skills, it’s time to start incorporating the new professional design service into your existing business.
 Your website and social media accounts will need to be updated to show your expansion, and it might be a good idea to run a promotion to generate interest in your new service.
 Moving forward, your marketing efforts will need to reflect your expansion.
-Why not send a newsletter to existing clients explaining that you’ve expanded your business and are very excited to show them your new skills?
+Why not send a newsletter to existing clients explaining that you’ve expanded your business and are very excited to show them your new design skills?

 You’ll need to plan how to budget your time effectively between different services, and keep detailed administrative records for yourself.
 The good news is that you’ll already have established relationships, as well as the whole framework for your business in place, you’ll just have to modify your system in order to accommodate the expansion.